Outset

 • - Awareness that simple-looking basins can still be practically severe

-• - Honest reading of shade, water, and stop-time burden
+• - Respect for shade, water, and exposed pauses

 • - Acceptance that desert seriousness does not need spectacle